- Conversations with Kaufusi, 311, and Customer Service preparations for COVID-19 - March 16

 Proactively prepare for all possible COVID-19 scenarios with action steps we can all follow to mitigate the community spread of COVID-19.

 Following the guidance of Governor Herbert and the Utah Coronavirus Task Force encouraging social distancing and the cancellation of group gatherings, the following steps are being taken to mitigate the community spread of COVID-19.
-All steps taken are for a minimum two-week period, starting Monday, March 16 through Sunday, March 29.
+All steps taken until further notice.
 Ongoing evaluation will take place and regular updates provided as needed.

 Provo City is taking a far-reaching approach to ensure we are continuing practices that would encourage our citizens to take the advice received from the Task Force to stay home, whenever possible, to mitigate the spread of COVID-19.